Skip to main content

 5. Installation (1-3 days)

-Physical installation of panels, mounting system, inverter, and electrical wiring.
-Most residential installations take 1-3 days.
+Physical installation of panels, mounting, inverter and wiring.

 7. Commissioning (1-2 weeks)